When To Pick Banana Peppers | The Ripe Guide

 Lesser sizes mean immaturity while more means too long on the tree with rot and mush as the likely consequence.
 The colors yellow to a shade of red signals harvesting.

-The colors green and bright yellow tell you that your banana peppers are immature and not ready for picking.
+The colors green and bright yellow tell you that your banana peppers are immature and not ready for picking or harvest.

 What to Look For When Picking Banana Peppers